Search Results

 • Asked and Answered

-[…] with you, as we have many years of experience with these types of lawsuits.
-Bryan Cave LLP is general counsel for the First Amendment Coalition and responds to FAC hotline inquiries.
+[…] the class of people to whom greater access is owed.
+Holme Roberts & Owen LLP is general counsel for the First Amendment Coalition and responds to First Amendment Coalition hotline inquiries.
 In responding to these inquiries, we can give general information regarding open government and speech issues but cannot provide specific legal advice or representation.